Periodicities in cluster algebras and cluster automorphism groups: Sufficient conditions for

 In the case (i), without loss of generality, we may assume that $v(B)=1$, that is, $|b_{ij}|\leqslant 1$ for any $i,j\in [1,n]$.
 It follows from Lemma \ref{le1} that $|b_{ij}| = |b_{ij}'|$ for any $i,j\in [1,n]$.
 And it follows from Corollary \ref{pr} that either $B'=B$ or $B'=-B$, since each arrow between $i$ and $j$ may be considered in a connected full sub-quiver with three vertices.

-In the case (ii), since the underlying graph of $Q(B)$ has no $3$-cycles, the underlying graph of every connected full subquiver with three vertices of $Q$ is a tree and hence is of one of the forms listed in Lemma \ref{le3} up to permutations.
+In the case (ii), since the underlying graph of $Q(B)$ has no $3$-cycles, the underlying graph of every connected full subquiver with three vertices of $Q$ is of one of the forms listed in Lemma \ref{le3} up to permutations.
 By Corollary \ref{pr}, we have that either $b_{ij}$ and $b'_{ij}$ have the same signs for all $i,j\in [1,n]$, or $b_{ij}$ and $b'_{ij}$ have opposite signs for all $i,j\in [1,n]$.
 Thus the quiver $Q'$ of $B'$ is also acyclic.

 Since $(\mathbf{x}',B')=f(\mathbf{x},B)$, it means that $Q$ and $Q'$ are in the same labeled mutation class.
 Then, by Proposition \ref {acy}, $Q$ and $Q'$ have the same underlying graph up to permutations, which follows that $v(B')=v(B)=2$.
 By Lemma \ref{le1}, we have $|b_{ij}| = |b_{ij}'|$ for any $i,j\in [1,n]$.
 Therefore $B'=B$ or $B'=-B$.